Chenjiahui11993/Wpilife/README.md

 version 1.1
-1.Now alow user choose the date when they upload their goods 2.Fix bug when sometimes product-list/house/list/book/list will be disordered 3.Add catch function when there are some error on server, giving user a friendly hint.
+1.Now alow user choose the date when they upload their goods 2.Fix bug when sometimes product-list/house/list/book/list will be disordered 3.Add catch function when there are some error on server, giving user a friendly hint